jzumsteg/zumstegs-blog/_posts/2021-09-11-alsace-road-trip---strasbourg.md

 <h2 style="font-family: verdana;">Walking Around</h2>
 We did a LOT of walking in Strasbourg.
-It's a fairly compact city, with interesting things to see just about everywhere.&nbsp;
+It's a fairly compact city, with interesting things to see just about everywhere.

 <figure class = "portrait">
 	<img src="{{"/assets/images/2021/09/DSC00590.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />